Attractions

 L.A.
 Live

-The 7,100-seat NOKIA Theatre is a centerpiece of downtown’s emerging L.A.
+The 7,100-seat Peacock Theater is a centerpiece of downtown's L.A.
 Live.
 Offering guests mid-sized intimacy, with no seat further from the stage than 220 feet.
 On the schedule at the theater are music, dance and comedy acts as well as awards and family shows.

 Grammy Museum